netspie/kitsune/README.md

 #### High Level Features

-- Content exploration and editing
+- Create, edit and explore learning content - courses, lessons, conversations, phrases, vocabulary and various media
-- Flashcard generation
+- Turn anything into a flashcard list in desired, customizable form - for reading, listening, speaking, writing practice
-- Learning progress tracking
+- Track progress of learned material, adjust for own needs

-#### Domain Goals
+#### Goals

 For a japanese language learners - address the following problems (just some among many):